hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

   system matrices.
 It can be used to solve multiple matrices stored in a shared directory.
 This parameter does not have a default value.

+- ``precmat_basename`` - (Possibly required) Common prefix used for the filenames of linear system matrices employed in the compuration of preconditioner.
+If not specified, the matrices used for preconditioning purposes are set to the original linear system matrices formed with `matrix_basename`.

 - ``rhs_basename`` - (Possibly required) Common prefix used for the filenames of linear system right hand sides.
 It can be used to solve multiple RHS stored in a shared directory.
 This parameter does not have a default value.